It’s as easy as 1, 2, 3

 - If you’re unsure about what you’re looking to do, we can explore and talk about some of the other training programmes we offer if they’re of interest.

 This varies because each employer will look for a different set of qualifications.
-While some employers feel that asking for English and Maths GCSEs will help them to attract the right candidate for their role, others will allow you to work towards Functional Skills (English, Maths and ICT) as part of your apprenticeship.What makes a good apprentice?
+While some employers feel that asking for English and Maths GCSEs will help them to attract the right candidate for their role, others will allow you to work towards Functional Skills (English, Maths and ICT) as part of your apprenticeship.Why not just get a job?

 Being an apprentice is the same as working as an employee in a business.
 There are different skills and attributes that each company will be looking for in candidates which will also be linked to job role.
 Your ability to fit in, as well as your personality, will go a long way to determining whether you’re right for an apprenticeship vacancy.

 Apprenticeships have moved on a lot in the last decade or so.
-If you have the drive and determination to succeed – and you’d like to earn a wage while working towards a rewarding, lifelong career – you’re likely to be a good apprenticeship candidate.What will I be paid?
+If you have the drive and determination to succeed – and you’d like to earn a wage while working towards a rewarding, lifelong career – you’re likely to be a good apprenticeship candidate.Read More Q&A

 What learners say